JJHV36/Jester-Bot/README.md

 The filter command, $filter, will keep all of its jokes within a certain margin.
 Jester will update you on what filters are on or off!
 To turn on a specific filter, put in the filter name after the command and it will update.
 Jester can only handle one filter at a time!
 Current filters include: not safe for work (nsfw), religious, political, racist, and sexist
+NOTE: racist and sexist filters automatically are on because it is 2021 and jokes can get people canceled

 # To Do List
 Function to be added: If Jester is running and it has not been pinged within 3 days, it will automatically post the fitness gram pacer test.
 (Why?
 Because he refuses to let that joke die!)
+Need to handle spam messaging
-If any ideas come to mind, I will update this list!
+Function to be added: Jester should be able to take and keep jokes that other users tell it about Need to figure out how to post token without bot security in risk If any ideas come to mind, I will update this list!

 # Credit